 Without a phonecard, you can ring from a telephone booth inside a post office or telephone centre and settle your bill at the counter.
 Reverse-charge (collect) calls are often possible.
 From many countries the Country Direct system lets you phone home by billing the long-distance carrier you use at home.
 These numbers can often be dialled from public phones without even inserting a phonecard.

 Nearly all of Europe, with several exceptions (Russia, Belarus, Iceland), observes daylight saving time on synchronised dates in late March (clocks go forward an hour) and late October (clocks go back an hour).
+The European parliament proposed to scrap daylight savings time in 2018, but the proposal has yet to be approved by the EU.

 - Britain, Ireland and Portugal (GMT)